How to Give Up Coffee with 5 Easy Tips

 But, when you’re in the throes of needing a coffee-fix, a good distraction can work wonders to help you resist picking up the coffee habit again.

 Healthy distractions from coffee include going for a brisk walk, stretching, eating a snack, or any other form of exercise.
 These distractions are effective because they increase your energy level, as coffee would, only naturally.
-Sometimes you just need to keep your mind busy, try starting a new hobby or a side business.

 Once you’ve tried all of these tips, remember to repeat.
 It takes time to break a habit, especially an addictive one like coffee.
 You will have to repeat these tips until your body becomes accustomed to your new coffee-free life.
 You may even have ups and downs when you drink more or less coffee before you are able to kick the habit altogether.